brandtdamman/slack-json-parser/README.md

 gcc -pthread -o slackjp slackjp.c
 ```

-For simplier compliation, a Makefile has been included root directory, which will also install the TROFF page.
+For simplier compliation, a Makefile has been included in root directory, which will also install the TROFF page.

 ### Running